Akshaya Tritiya (Gaj Kesari yoga and a special day to multiply your success)

 - 2 min read

 Akshaya Tritiya is celebrated as the day of abundance and prosperity.
 It is said that any endeavour started on this day is bound to yield multiplied results.
-People usually commence projects, business, buy gold and other assets, perform religious rituals and ceremonies on this propitious day.
+That's why people usually commence business, buy gold or perform ceremonies on this propitious day, due to the belief that it multiplies the blessings.
 Moreover, this day is believed to nullify the negative effects of your horoscope (for muhurta purpose).
-Akshaya Tritiya falls in the month of Chitra/Chaitra, usually between April and May during the shukla paksha (waxing lunar cycle).
+So Akshaya Tritiya has all the goodies packed in one day.
+It falls in the month of Chitra/Chaitra, usually between April and May during the Shukla Paksha Tritiya.

 Although shukla paksha tritiya comes every month, Akshaya Tritiya holds immense importance as both the Sun and Moon are exalted on this day in Aries and Taurus respectively.
-The Sun and Moon are the luminaries - the Sun created earth while the Moon created life conditions on it.
-They are the significators of the father and mother, Shiva and Parvati, day and night, in essence representing the duality that pervades the universe.
+The Sun and Moon are the luminaries—the Sun created earth while the Moon created life conditions on it.
+They are the significators of the Father and Mother, Shiva and Parvati, Day and Night, in essence, they represent the duality that pervades the universe.

 Origin of Akshaya Tritiya

 According to the Puranas, Akshaya Patra is a vessel that provides abundance to its possessor.
 Akshaya Patra emerged from the Samudra Mandan (churning of the cosmic ocean) on this very day.
-Also, in the epic tale of Mahabharata, it is said that Lord Surya gifted the Akshaya Patra to the Pandavas on this very day when they were in dire need to ensure they would not go hungry and would always have food to offer to others in abundance.
+Also, in the epic tale of Mahabharata, it is said that Lord Surya gifted the Akshaya Patra to the Pandavas on this very day when they were in dire need to ensure they would not go hungry and would always have food to offer to others as well in abundance.
 Thus the day was given the name, Akshaya Tritiya.
+This day carries the energy of Akshaya in it.

 Many other Puranic stories are associated with Akshaya Tritiya day: